Creating a railway that is safe and more resilient to the effects of weather, now and in the future.

 Appropriately designing, selecting and prioritising weather resilience and climate change adaptation solutions is fundamental to enabling the delivery of a railway that is safe and more resilient to the effects of weather now and in the future.
 However current Cost Benefit Analysis and Whole life Costing methods do not enable users to account for changes in the weather impacts that climate change will bring over the life span of projects.

-Although work is underway to develop a Network Rail Whole Life Costing methodology that will include weather resilience and climate change assessment by default, the scale an complexity of the task means that it will not be in full use in the short term.
-The testing phase is slated to be the beginning of CP6.
+Although work is underway to develop a Network Rail Whole Life Costing methodology that will include weather resilience and climate change assessment by default, the scale and complexity of the task means that it will not be in full use in the short term.

 It should be noted that the tool does not consider Safety, so it should be used as part of a multi-criteria appraisal.

-To understand the vulnerabilities that a scheme option is addressing through its design and the changes in the climate that the WRCCA Decision Making tool needs to consider for its appraisal inputs it should be used in conjunction with the related guidance notes – ‘Weather Resilience and Climate Change Impact Assessment’ and ‘Climate Change Scenario’ .
-The Guidance notes are due to be published in June 2018.
+To understand the vulnerabilities that a scheme option is addressing through its design and the changes in the climate that the WRCCA Decision Making tool needs to consider for its appraisal inputs, it should be used in conjunction with the related guidance notes – ‘Weather Resilience and Climate Change Impact Assessment’ and ‘Climate Change Projections and Frequencies’.
+The Weather Resilience and Climate Change Impact Assessment can be found in the side bar, the Climate Change Projections and Frequencies guidance note is due to be published soon.

 For general enquiries, please email firstname.lastname@example.org.